Club Rules for 2016-17 Season

-Submitting images by Email is the preferred method, however, if you have no internet connection then submit your images on a CD, memory stick or memory card directly to the designated competition organiser on the Wednesday one week before the competition.
-Make sure that you fill in a competition entry form and that your name is on the CD, memory stick or card.
+Submitting images by Email is the preferred method, but if you have no internet connection then submit your images on a CD, memory stick or memory card directly to the designated competition organiser on the Wednesday one week before the competition.
+Make sure that you fill in a competition Entry Form and that your name is on the CD, memory stick or card.

-If submitting your entry by email you no longer need to put your images inside a named folder and zip (Compress) it.
-Simply attach your image(s) to your email in the normal way and send your email to email@example.com and copy it to firstname.lastname@example.org
+Simply attach your image(s) to your email in the normal way and send your email to John Taylor at email@example.com and copy it to David Angell at firstname.lastname@example.org

-It must be clear in the email which competition the images are entered for, and include the image titles in the body of your email.
+It must be clear in the email which competition the images are entered for, and you must include the image titles in the body of your email.
 DPI image files must be properly named and formatted in accordance with clause 3.3.

 The deadline for email submissions is midnight on the Sunday before the competition.

-Entry forms are not required for email entries for DPI competitions.
-You no longer need to ‘phone or separately email your image titles to David Angell.
+Entry forms are not required for email entries for Print & DPI competitions.

-League competition will be held in two categories throughout the season: Prints and Digitally Projected Images.
+League competitions will be held in two categories throughout the season: Prints and Digitally Projected Images.